DANNYDEE93/Deployment1.1D/Documentation.md

 # [Purpose of Deployment]

-* To deploy a web application using AWS Elastic Beanstalk.
+* To locate and rectify an issue in the code in order to deploy a web application using AWS Elastic Beanstalk.

 # [Description]

 This project began diagramming the plan for my deployment in Draw.io including how I would use **GitHub**, **Jenkins**, and **AWS Elastic Beanstalk**.
 I continued to plan and build within a previously created Jenkins account by my instructor.
 Jenkins allowed me to create and test my deployment in a staging environment to ensure that it would return a 200 response from the server once deployed.
 Once my build passed the test phase in Jenkins, I created IAM roles and an EC2 instance through Elasticn Beanstalk.
-This allowed AWS access with the necessary permissions to update and launch my deployment through the IAM roles of **AWSElasticBeanstalkWebTier** and  **AWSElasticBeanstalkMulticontainerDocker**.
-Finally, the EC2 instance createed an applicable production environment to deploy my web applicaiton successfully.
+This allowed AWS access with the necessary permissions to update and launch my deployment through the IAM roles of **AWSElasticBeanstalkWebTier**, **AWSElasticBeanstalkMulticontainerDocker** and **AWSElasticBeanstalkWorkerTier**.
+After recieving a **Health status of Degraded**, I went into the Logs and found the issue in **/var/log/web.stdout.log** that showed the name of the application file containing my Python code was typed incorretly.
+Once I rectified the issue, Elastic Beanstalk was able to read my deployment properly.
+Finally, the EC2 instance created an applicable production environment to deploy my web applicaiton successfully.

-###### [Below you will find the necessary steps that I took to test and deploy my web applicaiton, as well as some drawbacks that I was able to rectify along the way:]
+###### [Below you will find the necessary steps that I took to test and deploy my web applicaiton:]**

 1. Diagram the plan for deployment on Draw.io:

 ![Diagram of Deployment 1 1](https://github.com/DANNYDEE93/Deployment1.1D/assets/140758597/48dfdcfa-d239-4aa1-a4a5-2289cc09375b)